 - Liver and Liver Pate

 There is still time!
-If you are interested in becoming a Certified Cooking for Well-Being Teacher, the next session of Level I training begins September 26 or October 10, with a teleconference.
+If you are interested in becoming a, the next session of Level I training begins September 26 or October 10, with a teleconference.
 The first cooking weekend is October 26-28, in Loveland, Colorado.
 Level I will not be offered again before July of 2013.

 I look forward to cooking with you!
 Oh what fun we will have, learning and cooking together…and preparing you for the next right step for you on your path to teach, teach, teach!